 - Have her checked and, if necessary, treated for worms before the pregnancy.
 If this isn't carried out before the breeding, wait until the pups are born.

 - Check both male and female dogs for canine brucellosis, a sexually transmitted disease that causes spontaneous late-term abortions, infection of reproductive organs, and eventual sterility in both sexes.

 Watch for early signs your dog is pregnant after mating.
-A dog's pregnancy can be diagnosed by feeling (palpating) the uterus, by blood test, and by ultrasound.
+You'll have to keep a close eye on her because you may not see obvious signs until after the first trimester, which is around week 3 of pregnancy.
+A dog's pregnancy can be diagnosed by feeling the uterus, by blood test, or by ultrasound.